Pete Sweetmore - Trust Member (Business)

 Celia Davies - Trustee

 I currently work as a school improvement advisor for Lancashire following extensive experience in the primary education sector with a career spanning 40 years including a highly successful Headship.
 Currently I provide support and advice to a number of primary schools in Lancashire and in Blackpool Authorities and I am also the strategic lead for the Ethnic Minority / Gypsy Roma Traveller Achievement Service in Lancashire.

 Prior to joining the advisory service I was the Headteacher of a larger than average primary school in East Preston with unusually high levels of social and economic deprivation.
 The school became one of the first schools in the country to have “extended schools” status and was well known for its innovative practice.
 Although my last Ofsted inspection was some years ago, my leadership was judged to be outstanding.

-I have been associated with Tor View School for many years working closely with the current Executive Principal and Principal on a number of projects and initiatives.
-I am highly regarded within Lancashire and within the primary school sector in particular and I continue to have a passion for education and particularly for working in strong partnerships for the benefit of all children and young people.
+I have been associated with Tor View School for many years, working closely with the current Trust CEO on a number of projects and initiatives.
+I am highly regarded within Lancashire and within the primary school sector in particular and I continue to have a passion for education, particularly for working in strong partnerships for the benefit of all children and young people.